 Years ago, I remember seeing sediment in beer for the first time when I brewed my first ever batch of homebrew.
-At the time, I knew to expect it because I had read all about the bottle conditioning process and knew that it was a necessary and good thing.
+Beer sediment can look like beer floaties or other stuff floating in the beer.
 These days, it’s actually fairly common to find sediment even in commercial beers and, in fact, sometimes it’s part of the style.
-Either way, I thought it would be a great topic for discussion since many people find it a little disturbing!

 Let’s find out more about why sediment occurs inside a beer can or bottle in the first place, when it could be a bad sign, and what to do about it!